MADINENIMADHANKUMAR/SmartBranch360-Network-Assurance/README.md

 ## Connectivity Requirements

-The completed network is designed to satisfy the following conditions:
+The completed network is designed to satisfy the following conditions.

 ### Employee Traffic